alletsbckwrds/GenderProxy/README.md

 # GenderProxy
-See your chosen name instead of your deadname when surfing the web
+See your chosen name instead of your deadname when surfing the web<br/>
+it's more of a proof-of-work than anything

 <h2>How to use:</h2>
 In the code, replace "DEADNAME" with your deadname, and "CHOSENNAME" with your chosen name.